aliaksander-samuseu/docs-3.0.1/source/admin-guide/uma.md

 ```

 ### Add Scope
-This section defines the process of defining UMA scopes from oxTrust.
-The scopes are accessed from the `Scopes` page under `UMA` from the oxTrust menu.
+This section describes the process of adding UMA scopes in the Gluu Server GUI.
+Scopes are accessed by navigating to the `Scopes` page under `UMA` in the right hand menu.

 ![uma-scopes](../img/uma/uma-scopes.png)

-The search bar can be used to look for available scopes.
-New scopes are added by clicking on the `Add Scope Description` button which will bring up the interface shown below.
+The search bar can be used to find available scopes.
+New scopes can be added by clicking on the `Add Scope Description` button which will bring up the interface shown below.

 ![uma-scopes](../img/uma/scopes-add.png)

 Additionally there is an option to add authorization policy with the new scope.

 ## UMA Policies
-UMA policies protect UMA Resources via scopes.
-Gluu Server evaluates all policies, identified by scopes, to grant access to resources.
+UMA policies protect UMA resources via scopes.
+The Gluu Server evaluates all policies, identified by scopes, to grant access to resources.
 There are three (3) main properties of a policy:

-1. scopes: policy protects resources by scopes
+1. scopes: policy protects resources by scopes;
-2. authorization script: script that is evaluated in order to grant/deny access
+2. authorization script: script that is evaluated in order to grant/deny access;
-3. name: a human readable name to the UMA policy
+3. name: a human readable name to the UMA policy.

 The following section outlines how to define UMA policies from the Custom Script menu.
 The Custom Script page is accessed by navigating to `Configuration` > `Custom Scripts`.

 ![auth-policy](../img/uma/auth-policy.png)

 ### UMA Policy Algorithm
-The UMA Policy alrorithm has two rules that are followed.
-These rules must be followed while writing UMA policy using the custom script feature of Gluu Server.
+The UMA policy algorithm has two rules that must be followed:

-- UMA Policy protects resources based on scopes.
+1. UMA policies protect resources based on scopes.
 If a scope is protected by a policy, then the policy script must reutrn `true` in order to authorize access during RPT authorization.

-- Multiple policies can protect a single scope.
-In such a case, all the policies must retun `true` to authorize access else aceess will be denied.
+2. Multiple policies can protect a single scope.
+In such a case, all the policies must retun `true` to authorize access or else aceess will be denied.

 ![policy-algorithm](../img/uma/policy-algorithm.jpg)